Mark 9-16

 {IN THE CITY}

-- Fruitless Temple - {PDF Copy} - (Mark 13:28-29 - The barren fig tree symbolized the fruitlessness of the Temple)
+- Fruitless Temple - {PDF Copy} - (The cursing of the barren fig tree symbolizes the coming destruction of the Temple and the fruitlessness of Israel)

 - Desolate Temple - {PDF Copy} - (When he left the Temple for the last time, Jesus pronounced its coming desolation to his opponents)